The government has faced criticism from lawmakers and human rights campaigners over how it handles China.

 As the application has been called in, a government-appointed inspector will hold a public inquiry into the proposal and make recommendations to Housing and Communities ministers, who will then make a decision on the case.

-After Starmer’s meeting with Xi, shadow minister for national security Alicia Kearns accused the government of prioritising the embassy “at the request of Xi” and asked why the government had intervened in the embassy case.
+After Starmer’s meeting with Xi, shadow minister for national security Alicia Kearns accused the government of prioritizing the embassy “at the request of Xi” and asked why the government had intervened in the embassy case.

 In response, Dodds, the FCDO minister, said it’s “standard for applications to be called in if they affect other governments” and that the call-in “should not be taken as any indication of our views on the merits of the scheme.”

-In an email to The Epoch Times, a spokesperson for the Ministry of Housing, Communities & Local Government said, “Applications for a new Chinese embassy in Tower Hamlets have been called in for Ministers to decide.
+In an email to The Epoch Times, a spokesperson for the Ministry of Housing, Communities & Local Government said: “Applications for a new Chinese embassy in Tower Hamlets have been called in for Ministers to decide.
 A final decision will be made in due course.”